Bobby: 111 degrees?! Phoenix really can't be that hot, can it? Oh my God, it's like standing on the sun!

 - Colorado City (formerly Short Creek): On the Utah border, synonymous with the fundamentalist/polygamist Mormon sects there.
 Where the Warren Jeffs clan was based before the move to Texas.
 Also in 1953 the Governor set a armed raid to break up the polygamists but ended up in a PR disaster.

 - Flagstaff: Largest city in northern Arizona.
-Best known as among the cities with the most days of sunshine, despite not being in a desert.
+Best known as one of the cities in the country with the most days of sunshine, despite not being in a desert.
 Route 66 crosses the city.

 - Holbrook: Town founded along with the Atlantic & Pacific Railroad (acquired by the Santa Fe railway; now BNSF Railway).
 A Route 66 town, and situated not far from Petrified Forest State Park.